Ear Piercing for Migraines

 It might not seem so unreasonable as to why the daith piercing has worked for some people.
 Migraine and the daith piercing are connected through acupuncture, an early Chinese medicinal practice that treats various conditions by triggering specific points on the body with needles.
 Why the ear?
-Well, there are specific pressure points on the ear which are used to treat headaches and migraines.
+Well, there are specific pressure points on the ear that are used to treat headaches and migraines.

 There have not been any studies done regarding the efficacy of daith piercings for migraine treatment.
 However, there is a documented case of a 54-year-old man with refractory chronic migraine and medication overuse headache who had gotten bilateral daith piercings.
 He had migraine since childhood with a family history of migraine.
-This gentleman had tried several preventive therapies, including Botox (onabotulinumtoxin-A), and had used five abortive medications to treat his acute migraine attacks.
+This gentleman had tried several preventive therapies, including Botox (onabotulinumtoxin-A) and had used five abortive medications to treat his acute migraine attacks.
 Despite these treatments, he still experienced significant pain and disability.

 Due to minimum benefits from recurrent therapeutic efforts, he chose to get a daith piercing in both ears.
 At the time of getting the piercing, he was taking amitriptyline and aspirin daily as preventives, experiencing up to 15 headache days per month and using up to 15 abortive medications per month.
 In subsequent months after the piercings, he had a significant reduction in the number of migraine attacks and reverted back to an episodic state of the migraine condition.
-His head pain became less severe and he experienced only 13 headache days in three months, treated with only one abortive as opposed to five, prior to the piercings.
+His head pain became less severe and he experienced only 13 headache days in three months, treated with only one abortive as opposed to five prior to the piercings.

 This one man’s experience and results from getting the daith piercing is not everyone’s experience.
 The results of an anonymous survey by MigrainePal in 2016 asked 1,107 respondents three questions about their daith piercing for migraine.
 These questions asked how long they had the piercing and how it has affected their migraine frequency and severity.